jgege/UNI-CSCU9V5/CSCU9V5.md

 - Scheduling must be done between queues

   - fixes priority scheduling: ie serve all from foreground then from background -> starvation
-  - Time slice: each queue gets a certaion amount of CPU time which it can schedule amongst its processes; ie 80% to foreground in RR and 20% to bacgrkound in FCFS
+  - Time slice: each queue gets a certain amount of CPU time which it can schedule amongst its processes; ie 80% to foreground in RR and 20% to background in FCFS

   ![](images/multilevel_queue_scheduling.png)